duvivier/CESM2_Arctic_surface_roughness_analysis/code_mods/readme.txt

-These experiments used the CESM version cesm2.1.4-exp03/, the same version of code used for the CESM2-Large Ensemble.

-The following workflow/notes were used for the experiments:

 ARCTIC SURFACE ROUGHNESS EXPERIMENT WORKFLOW

 1) GETTING CESM CODE

-https://www.cesm.ucar.edu/models/cesm2/release_download.html
-https://github.com/ESCOMP/CESM/releases/tag/cesm2.1.4-exp03
-https://www.cesm.ucar.edu/models/cesm2/config/2.1.0/compsets.html
+Want to use the same version of the code as the CESM2-Large Ensemble so that we can use the CESM2-LE as a control.
+(CESM version cesm2.1.4-exp03 is the CESM2-LE code base, as per Nan Rosenblom email) https://www.cesm.ucar.edu/models/cesm2/release_download.html https://github.com/ESCOMP/CESM/releases/tag/cesm2.1.4-exp03 https://www.cesm.ucar.edu/models/cesm2/config/2.1.0/compsets.html